chunloklo/schrodingers-cube/content/blog/motion-input-accessibility/index.md

 1. You could press punch too early, when joystick was at diagonal instead of forward
 1. You could do the motion too slowly
 1. You could start at down-forward instead of down
+1. You could overshoot forward and end in up-forward instead
 1. You could not move the joystick all the way forward (missing the forward input)
 1. You could skip the diagonal direction when doing the motion
 1. You could have been moving forward before, so you got dragon punch instead